Sudden Unexpected Death in Epilepsy (SUDEP) is when a person with epilepsy dies suddenly and prematurely and no reason

 There are a number of devices and monitors for night-time seizure monitoring now available for use in the home.
 They are designed to recognise a seizure or changed breathing patterns or heart rate.
 There are various types of devices and most are for detection of convulsive (tonic clonic) seizures.
 If a seizure happens they trigger an alarm so that help – either a family, friend or emergency services – can be notified.
 There is no guarantee that these are 100% effective.

-Monitors and alarms don’t guarantee safety or detection of all seizures, but they can provide peace of mind and help a great deal for some people.
+Monitors and alarms don’t guarantee safety or detection of all seizures, but they can provide peace of mind for some people.